How practical guide to making social media work positively for you – including defeating trolls and controlling your accounts.

 But did you know that these “beautiful” bodies are mostly fake?

-In this guide, we explain how society and the media show a made-up, damaging picture of what the body is like, and what you can do to feel better about this.
+In this guide, we explain how society and the media create a made-up, damaging idea of what the body is like, and what you can do to feel better about this.

 Body image describes the thoughts and feelings we have about the way we look.
 Put simply, it is the image you have in your mind when you think about your body.